ros/catkin/doc/dev_guide/layout.rst

       cmake_install.cmake
       Makefile

-      buildspace/                 # the layout of that folder follows the (see install directory)
+      develspace/                 # the layout of that folder follows the (see install directory)

          .CATKIN_WORKSPACE        # identifies folder as a catkin workspace
-                                  # it contains a semicolon separated list of source folders if the workspace is a buildspace
+                                  # it contains a semicolon separated list of source folders if the workspace is a devel space
          env.sh
          setup.bash
          setup.sh